opalj/opal/src/docs/Hermes.md

         }
     }

 In some cases it might be interesting to also derive general project-wide statistic on the fly.
 In this case, the results should be stored in the project configuration's statistics object.
-E.g., if you would have computed the average size on the fly, you can then store the value in the project's statistics as shown below.
+E.g., if you would have computed the average size of the inheritance tree on the fly, you would then store the value in the project's statistics as shown below.

     projectConfiguration.addStatistic("⟨SizeOfInheritanceTree⟩",averageSizeOfInheritanceTree)